 The Company periodically monitors its investments in investment grade short-term guaranteed investment certificates issued by its banking institution, and is satisfied with the credit rating of its banks.
 The Company considers interest rate risk to be minimal.
-The loan receivable is at a fixed interest rate and it is expected that future financings, if any, would be secured from equity placements rather than debt obligations.
+It is expected that future financings, if any, would be secured from equity placements rather than debt obligations.